Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Conclusions

 The experimental realization of these materials validates the predictive power of combining ML with first-principles calculations for superconductor discovery, even though the observed critical temperatures are lower than initially predicted.
 Our theoretical analysis explains this discrepancy through the incipient phase transition leading to an excessive softening of phonon modes in the calculations.

 The contraction of lattice parameters from LaRu$_3$Si$_2$ to the smaller Y and Lu analogs increases band dispersion, particularly for the quasi-flat kagome band derived from Ru $d_{x^2-y^2}$ orbitals.
 This enhanced dispersion reduces the density of states near the Fermi level, directly weakening the electron-phonon coupling constant and consequently suppressing $T_c$.
 Detailed phonon and Wannier-resolved EPC analysis shows that the dominant coupling channel remains the Ru \(d_{x^2-y^2}\) states interacting with the low-frequency in-plane Ru-\(x\) branch, and its leading real-space matrix elements are nearly unchanged across the three compounds.
-On the other hand, our mean-field analysis shows that, assuming uniform interaction for all orbitals, YRu$_3$B$_2$ and LuRu$_3$B$_2$ have comparable contributions from both $d_{xz}$ and $d_{x^2-y^2}$ orbitals due to their similar densities of states near the Fermi level.
+The $d_{xz}$ and $d_{x^2-y^2}$ orbitals have similar densities of states near the Fermi level.
 This shift in orbital character reflects the band structure reorganization accompanying lattice contraction, with $d_{xz}$ and $d_{z^2}$ bands becoming hole-doped while the $d_{x^2-y^2}$ band remains near its original filling.
+Our mean-field analysis of the gaps, assuming uniform interaction for all orbitals, reflects the density of states and gives comparable gaps for both $d_{xz}$ and $d_{x^2-y^2}$ orbitals.
+However, the more microscopic DFT calculations reveal a two-gap behavior with the larger gap for the $d_{x^2-y^2}$ orbital.

 Our superfluid weight calculations demonstrate that conventional contributions dominate over quantum geometric effects in these materials.
 This is expected as quantum geometric contributions become significant only when the pairing gap is comparable to or exceeds the bandwidth, a condition not met in YRu$_3$B$_2$ and LuRu$_3$B$_2$.
 The calculated London penetration depths show moderate anisotropy between in-plane and out-of-plane directions, reflecting the quasi-two-dimensional character of the kagome structure.